Understanding large scale CMB anomalies with the generalized non-minimal derivative coupling during inflation: Sound speed of linear perturbations in GNMDC and CMB anomalies

-Here, $G_{5\phi_0}$ denotes the monomial term and $G_{5\phi_1}$ refers to the local term responsible for features in the spectrum.
+where $\theta_0(\phi)$ denotes the monomial term and $\theta_1(\phi)$ refers to the local term responsible for features in the spectrum.
 The advantage of using this setup is two-fold.
-First, the monomial term $G_{5\phi_0}$ will cancel out any positive contribution coming from $G_{5\phi_1}$, and shall ensure that $G_{5\phi}$ is always negative.
-This avoids any superluminal propagation of scalar modes and also lead to the required suppression on large scale modes.
-Secondly, the monomial part i.e. $G_{5\phi0}$ will also give us control over the scalar spectral index $n_s$, and the tensor to scalar ratio $r$.
-In the context of primordial black hole forming models \cite{Dalianis:2019vit} and Higgs inflation \cite{Karydas:2021wmx}, the applications of such monomial terms have been explored recently.
+First, the monomial term $\theta_0(\phi)$ will cancel out any negative contribution coming from $\theta_1(\phi)$, and shall ensure that $\theta(\phi)$ is always positive for consistency.
+Second, it will also control the scalar spectral index $n_s$, and the tensor-to-scalar ratio $r$.
+In the context of primordial black holes forming models \cite{Dalianis:2019vit} and Higgs inflation \cite{Karydas:2021wmx}, the applications of such monomial terms have been explored recently.

+In section \ref{theta-choice}, we will discuss the choice of our $\theta(\phi)$, to obtain large-scale features in the primordial power spectrum.
+We show that by appropriate choice of a positive $\theta(\phi)$, we always reside in the subluminal regime for scalar modes, while tensor modes remain marginally superluminal during the inflationary evolution in our GNMDC setup.
+Figure \ref{speed} shows the extent of violation of the superluminality of tensors in terms of $c_T-1$ for our best-fit GNMDC model, which is $\sim \mathcal{O}(10^{-11})$.
+Although this violates the bounds from equation (\ref{cTbound}), but as argued earlier, these bounds constrain the late universe physics, while the early inflationary phase can still have deviations from them.